mixxxdj/manual/source/hardware/controllers/hercules_p32_dj.rst

 .. versionadded:: 2.1
 .. versionchanged:: 2.3.0
-   Pitch controls added in loop mode.
+   - pitch controls added in loop mode
+   - dry/wet knobs can be replaced by pregain (optional)

 Compatibility
 -------------